lucianot/dealbook/README.md

 ### Become a moderator

 If you want to level up, you may want to become a moderator.
-Mods have the responsability to make sure users are following the guidelines and providing accurate information.
+Mods have the responsibility to make sure users are following the guidelines and providing accurate information.
 Only mods may tag deals as verified, revert changes made by users and promote or ban users.

 Moderator priviledges are reserved only to active members who have earned the trust of the community.
 If you feel that is your case, contact a mod.